Tencent/omi/README.md

 render(<my-counter />, 'body', new Store)
 ```

-* The second and fourth parameter of `define` is optional
 * `<my-counter></my-counter>` can be used in any framework or no framework, such as `document.createElement('my-counter')`

 ## Ecosystem of Omi